AK960/PacketWatcher_App/README.md

 logic.
 Its principal advantage is that it caches state and persists it through configuration changes.
 This means that your UI does not have to fetch data again when navigating between activities.

+### Sockets
+Sockets are connection endpoints which relay traffic between client- and server-processes.
+For that, they are identified by the combination of IP address and port number.
+#### Server Socket
+To communicate with a server process, it must be possible to address it from the outside.
+Thus, it binds itself to a socket through which it can be accessed and listens for incoming connections.
+If it receives a connection it accepts it and blocks the process until the request comes in, reads it, processes it, and responds.
+Afterwards it waits for further requests until the clients closes the connection.
+#### Client Socket
+The client does not need a fixed port but rather is assigned a free one.
+It then connects to the server, transmitting its own connection details through which it can be reached again.
+After transmitting the request, it waits for the servers response and listens on the specified port.
+Receiving the response, it either sends another request of closes the connection.

 ## Contact
 <div>